The Region and the Centre |

 Yes, for me it definitely is.
 Of course I have to reflect on the problems, for example, the rural structures or environmental issues in my work.
 There is also a political interest behind every one of my films.
 Everyone has that.
 I don't believe a director who says he doesn't.

-Political interest can also be seen in your film ‘Erinnerungen an ein verlorenes Land’ (Reminiscenes of a lost land).
+Political interest can also be seen in your film ‘Erinnerungen an ein verlorenes Land’ (Reminiscenes of a Lost Land).
 What was the initial idea?

 The idea was based on a story that I only heard about three years ago.
 I was amazed that I, as a native of Lower Austria, had never heard of it.
 It was a shocking experience to learn that there is a large piece of land – the Allentsteig military training area – marked on the map that has no history at all.
 That was the first confrontation where I realised that the country has history, it has to do with the ‘Anschluss’ and thus with repressed history.
 That was the first idea.
 The rest came about through personal contacts.
 I got to know people who had been dealing with the subject for quite some time and who also worked in a cultural initiative.
 So the idea of making a film was not my own, but was suggested to me.
 And I always find that a good approach.
 I'm glad that you don't have to search for something yourself, but that you can be confronted with a topic and slowly dig into it.
 But the main starting point was surely this surprise, and the fact that you don't know anything about it and don't hear about it at school either.